Lennard-Jones potential

-In computational chemistry, the Lennard-Jones potential (also termed the LJ potential or 12-6 potential; named for John Lennard-Jones) is an intermolecular pair potential.
+In computational chemistry, molecular physics, and physical chemistry, the Lennard-Jones potential (also termed the LJ potential or 12-6 potential; named for John Lennard-Jones) is an intermolecular pair potential.
 Out of all the intermolecular potentials, the Lennard-Jones potential is probably the one that has been the most extensively studied.
 It is considered an archetype model for simple yet realistic intermolecular interactions.
+The Lennard-Jones potential is often used as a building block in molecular models (a.k.a. force fields) for more complex substances.
+Many studies of the idealized "Lennard-Jones substance" use the potential to understand the physical nature of matter.